hudra0/qosmate/README.md

 ## QoSmate Issue Report Template

 Please use this template when reporting issues with QoSmate.
-Providing complete information helps us identify and resolve problems more quickly.
+Providing complete information helps identify and resolve problems more quickly.

 ### System Information and Configuration